Sweet bakingfrangipanepearstartelettes

 It is said that the name Frangipane comes from a 16th century Italian Marquis called Muzio Frangipani.
 Whether this is true I do not know … I do know that this simple frangipane recipe works.
 I like to call it the Italian version of our Dutch almond paste (amandelspijs) mainly used in Christmas stollen and speculaas.

 I made these tarts the first time to practice for Christmas when I wanted to bake a nice bakewell tart with marzipan in which frangipane is also used.
 I found that for me tart fruits like raspberries work best with frangipane.
 Raspberries have a nice sharpness that combines perfect with the sweetness of the frangipane.
-Pears are sweet and when combined with more sweet it is just a little less interesting to the pallet.
+Pears are sweet and are best poached with spices to make the combination more interesting.
 If you like sweet, don’t let this stop you of course.
-I think apricots would also work very well, maybe cherries and certain plums or apples and of course cranberries.
+I think apricots would also work very well, and cherries, plums or apples and of course cranberries.

 Ingredients for the Tart base